diffix/reference/README.md

 To avoid merge conflicts we work on feature branches.
 Once automated tests pass it can either be reviewed or merged into `master`.

+## Creating a release

+To generate an executable of the command line interface, run one of:

+- `make release-win` for Windows
+- `make release-linux` for Linux
+- `make release-macos` for macOS

+The binary will be placed in the `build` folder.
+It is self-contained and can be placed anywhere.

+There are `new-XXX` equivalents to the above, which also first pull's the latest changes from Github before making a build.
+This might be the most appropriate command on non-development machines.